What is a hydrocele?

 When to call your child's health care provider

 You might notice some minor swelling around the incision.
 This is normal.
 However, call your health care provider if your child has:

 - A fever

 - Increasing pain

-A follow-up appointment will be scheduled from seven to 10 days after your child's surgery.
+A follow-up appointment will be scheduled one month after your child's surgery.
 Your health care provider will assess your child's wound sites and evaluate his recovery.

 Can't find the health information you’re looking for?